tektechnologies/Instructor-Prep/301/week_2/class-08/class_8.md

 ## Second Hour

+## build out back end as review using the photo unsplash api

 ```js
 // Any time javascript recognizes an event as taking more than instant time, it
 // can use a promise to wait for the event to finish before handling it